Joy Spring: Early history

-Six days later (August 12, 1954), at the same studio, Brown, as leader, recorded Jack Montrose's arrangement of it with Stu Williamson (valve trombone), Zoot Sims (tenor sax), Bob Gordon (baritone sax), Russ Freeman (piano), Joe Mondragon (bass), and Shelly Manne (drums).
-That take has been issued on several albums, including Jazz Messages (Jazztone J-1281), Clifford Brown & Max Roach (Pacific Jazz CDP 7 46850 2), and Jazz Immortal – Featuring Zoot Sims (1988; Pacific Jazz CDP 7 46850 2).
+Six days later (August 12, 1954), at the same studio, Brown, as leader, recorded Jack Montrose's arrangement of the song, with Stu Williamson (valve trombone), Zoot Sims (tenor saxophone), Bob Gordon (baritone sax), Russ Freeman (piano), Joe Mondragon (bass), and Shelly Manne (drums).
+This take was issued on several albums, including Jazz Messages (Jazztone J-1281), Clifford Brown & Max Roach (Pacific Jazz CDP 7 46850 2), and Jazz Immortal – Featuring Zoot Sims (1988; Pacific Jazz CDP 7 46850 2).

 Larue Anderson, before marrying Brown, had been a classical music student at the University of Southern California.
 Without any knowledge of jazz theory – and, in particular, without any knowledge of bebop articulations, phrasing, and the use of half-step progressions, tritone substitutions, and other musical features of the style – she had begun writing a thesis titled "Classics versus Jazz".
-Max Roach, her friend who introduced her to Brown, took her aside and said: "Honey, the whole world is not built around tonic / dominant."
+Max Roach, a friend who introduced her to Brown, took her aside and said, "Honey, the whole world is not built around tonic / dominant."
 He convinced her to the point that she became a jazz devotee.

 Covers

-In 1985, Jon Hendricks wrote lyrics to Brown's music and the song was performed and published by Manhattan Transfer on their album Vocalese with the title "Sing Joy Spring".
+In 1985, Jon Hendricks wrote lyrics to Brown's music, and the song was performed and published by Manhattan Transfer on their album Vocalese with the title "Sing Joy Spring".